Liquid369/blank/README.md

 ## Testing

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people a lot of money.

 ## Automated Testing